WVRC Media

 The company is controlled by Greer Industries and its owners, the Raese family.

 It was founded by Herbert and Agnes Greer, who signed on WAJR in 1940.
 Since 1972, John Raese and his two brothers have controlled the company; they are Herbert and Agnes' grandsons.

 Radio markets

-WVRC Media owns stations in seven separate areas in the state of West Virginia:
+WVRC Media owns stations in eight separate areas in the state of West Virginia: